 - Understand the variety of Islamist governance within the Muslim world.

-- Understand the nuances and complexities in the nature and behaviour of this movement around the world.
+- Understand the nuances and complexities in the nature and behavior of this movement around the world.

 - Apply theories of political science to the study of Middle East politics.